 The honest recommendation

-For most small businesses on QuickBooks Online or Xero where supplier execution is the bottleneck (mixed supplier channels, perishables, receiving variance, real procurement workflow), LineNow is the right starting point.
-The accounting handoff is built around the final-state principle, three-way matching is automatic, and pricing at $50/month flat fits SMB budgets.
+For teams on QuickBooks Online or Xero where supplier execution is the bottleneck (mixed supplier channels, perishables, receiving variance, real procurement workflow), LineNow is the right starting point.
+The accounting handoff is built around the final-state principle, three-way matching context starts from a connected record, and pricing at $100/month flat keeps the buying decision simple.

 For mid-market teams needing approval depth alongside accounting integration, ProcureDesk or Precoro.